XHITZ-FM: Clear Channel and Finest City

+Local Media San Diego

 In 2009, these programming and marketing rights were sold to Broadcast Corporation of the Americas after Finest City defaulted on assets that resulted in its bankruptcy.
-In 2010, BCA would spin off XHITZ, XETRA and XHRM to Local Media of America after a change in management.
+In 2010, BCA spun off XHITZ, XETRA and XHRM to Local Media San Diego after a change in management.

-On October 6, 2015, Midwest Television (owners of 760 KFMB and 100.7 KFMB-FM) announced that it had entered into a joint operating agreement with Local Media San Diego LLC, forming an entity known as SDLocal to manage their collective cluster of stations.
+On October 6, 2015, Midwest Television, the owner of KFMB-TV channel 8, KFMB 760 AM and KFMB-FM 100.7, announced that it had entered into a joint operating agreement with Local Media San Diego LLC.
+They formed an entity known as "SDLocal" to manage its cluster of radio stations.
 The intent of this agreement was to "[preserve the] local ownership and operation of San Diego's top-rated radio stations".
 The agreement ended at the end of 2016.

-Local Media San Diego eventually acquired KFMB and KFMB-FM outright from Tegna, Inc. on March 17, 2020, with KFMB (AM) being concurrently divested to iHeartMedia; Tegna had purchased Midwest Television's stations in 2018.
+Local Media San Diego eventually acquired KFMB and KFMB-FM outright from Tegna, Inc. on March 17, 2020.
+KFMB 760 AM was divested to iHeartMedia.
+Tegna had purchased Midwest Television's stations in 2018.
+Local Media San Diego held onto KFMB-FM, which switched its call letters to KFBG; LMSD would later sell KFBG to Lotus Communications in 2025.